ejparnell/pokemon-research-team/lessons/02_setup.md

 ## Project Structure Setup

-Now that we have our dependencies sorted, let's make sure our project structure is set up correctly.
-Think of this as organizing our research lab so everything has its proper place.
+Now that we have our dependencies in order, let's ensure our project structure is set up correctly.
+Please think of this as organizing our research lab so everything has its proper place.

 ### Understanding the File Structure